The ultimate guide to an effective localization strategy

 Assembling a localization team with language experts from all regions might tick the accuracy box, but it's certainly not going to help you scale quickly.

 For that, you need an AI-powered machine translation tool, one that can help you streamline workflows by accepting multiple content formats and document types and delivering high-quality, on-brand translations instantly.

 Powered by Smartling’s LanguageAI™, our translation platform can create compelling and immersive local user experiences by not only translating your content into the desired language but also taking brand voice, style, and terminology into account.

 Once you incorporate these techniques into your localization strategy, you’ll be on the fast track to international expansion.

-The key to your company’s continuing success is localization — understanding and adapting to the culture of each target market and going beyond merely translating words.
+The key to your company’s continuing success is localization — understanding and adapting to each target market’s culture and going beyond merely translating words.

-And of course, don’t forget that a cloud translation management system can take care of a great part of the localization heavy lifting for you, to help transform your business into a more successful global company.
+Don’t forget that a cloud translation management system can take care of the localization heavy lifting to help you transform your business into a more successful global company.